yukikongju/yukikongju.github.io/_calendar/hiver2022.md

 I was also currently TA for the course IFT 1227 - Computer Architecture

+# Highlights

+- Won Badminton Canadian championship!

 ## Takeaways

 I felt overworked all session long and since I got covid, I missed twos weeks of class and all of my midterms.
-I didn't have my enthusiasm anymore.
-Instead, I was spending all of my time at the gym and playing badminton.
+Again, I was spending all of my time at the gym and playing badminton.
 I got great results, but felt like sacrificing my mental health for grades and work wasn't worth it.
+I feel like if I keep going, I am going to burn out.